Service Learning for Nursing Students

-A service learning opportunity of your choosing can be selected from the list of partners.
+A service learning opportunity of your choosing can be selected from the list of partners (realize this list is the partner list for the entire college, and your focus should be on hospitals, senior care facilities....).
 Nursing students must be helping people in some way; preferably a meaningful interaction with them.
 Partnership sites do vary in their required commitment and their placement procedures.
 Further details about partners and their volunteer experiences can be found on their websites under the volunteer, get involved, or help links.

 Choosing a screening, nutrition course experience, service learning partner or all three is the first step.
 For a screening, students will contact the service learning department to confirm that the date and time desired is still available.
 Once the student's screening is confirmed there may be additional contact from the community partner prior to a screening.
 Signing up for a screening shift only reserves your spot.
 Students will only be credited for the actual hours on site.

 For any other service learning opportunity the student should contact their desired service learning partner.
 The student should use this contact to initiate the placement process with the partner.
 This could but will not always include filling out a volunteer application, a background check or training.
 Once the student is accepted by an organization, the student should inform the service learning department of the following details:

 The Partner that has agreed to work with the student